Title 704 | Chapter 003 | Regulation 406REG

 (3)

 If a candidate possesses past experience that situates the candidate to likely demonstrate proficiency on the comprehensive superintendent assessment for a particular topic prior to completing training on that topic in the superintendent training modules, the candidate may request an exception from participating in that particular training topic within the superintendent training modules.
-If such an exception is granted, the total superintendent training modules hours required for the candidate shall not be reduced.
+If suchan exception is granted, the total superintendent training modules hours required for the candidate shall not be reduced.
 The candidate shall obtain additional training in alternative topics within the superintendent training modules equal to the hours of the training topic for which an exception is granted, which may include specialized additional training provided by a facilitator.

 (4)

-If the candidate fails to demonstrate proficiency on the comprehensive superintendent assessment, the candidate may request to repeat the superintendent training modules and comprehensive superintendent assessment for those topics in which he or she failed to demonstrate proficiency.
-A candidate who repeats the superintendent training modules and comprehensive superintendent assessment for those topics in which he or she failed to demonstrate proficiency shall do so within two (2) years from the date the candidate began his or her role as superintendent.
+If the candidate fails to demonstrate proficiency on the comprehensive superintendent assessment, the candidate may request to repeat the superintendent training modules and comprehensive superintendent assessment for the those topics in which he or she failed to demonstrate proficiency.
+A candidate who repeats the superintendent training modules and comprehensive superintendent assessment for the those topics in which he or she failed to demonstrate proficiency shall do so within two (2) years from the date the candidate began his or her role as superintendent.

 (1)